Tuesday, November 27 & Thursday, November 29

 Overview of Research Opportunities—Department of Energy, Office of Basic Energy Sciences

 The presentation will provide an overview of the fundamental materials research activities, including national user facilities for materials sciences research, that are supported by the DOE’s Office of Basic Energy Sciences (BES).
-Research opportunities identified by recent workshops, including quantum materials and ultrafast science, will be discussed.
+Research opportunities identified by recent workshops, including quantum materials and microelectronics, will be discussed.
 The application process and opportunities for white papers will be overviewed, as well as the online resources for principal investigators.

 For additional information, visit the BES web page at https://science.energy.gov/bes.